MicheleSenn/Projectwork/README.md

 ## Data
 <!-- What data will you use?
 Will you require additional context data?
 Where do you get this data from?
 Do you already have all the data? -->
-Long-term data for movement trajectories will be necessary (at least 6 weeks).
-Data should be of different times of day and of several individuals in a similar location.
-WHERE WE GET THAT DATA FROM IS A QUESTION.
+- Long-term data for movement trajectories will be necessary (at least 6 weeks).
+- Data should be of different times of day and of several individuals in a similar location --> we need to find these sources.
-Furthermore, mapdata will be needed, which can be aquired from open sources.
+- Furthermore, mapdata will be needed, which can be aquired from open sources.
-Weather data would help to put the visualiziations into context and would help for a better interpretation.
+- Weather data would help to put the visualiziations into context and would help for a better interpretation.
 This could be acquired from open sources.
-Some background information on the boars social behavior and seasonal movements would also be interesting and help for a better understanding of the data.
+- Some background information on the boars social behavior and seasonal movements would also be interesting and help for a better understanding of the data.
 It could be difficult to get that data though.

 ## Analytical concepts
 <!-- Which analytical concepts will you use?
 What conceptual movement spaces and respective modelling approaches of trajectories will you be using?
 What additional spatial analysis methods will you be using? -->